-Mark is an award-winning Boston actor with a passion for performing and a love of the stage.
-A Massachusetts native, he has performed in theaters across New England as a professional actor, dancer and singer.
+Mark is an award-winning Boston based actor.
+A Massachusetts native, he has performed across New England as a professional vocalist, actor, and dancer.
 Mark specializes in musical theater and performs regularly in plays, television commercials, industrials and film.

 Mark received his Bachelor of Fine Arts degree in Musical Theater from Emerson College in Boston, where he studied acting, voice, stage combat and dance.
 He is a lifelong student of the saxophone and piano, both jazz and classical, and he also plays guitar and ukulele.
 Mark is trained in advanced tap and musical theater dance as well as juggling & puppeteering.